igorfg/flappy-gopher/README.md

 # Building
 If you whish to build flappy-tiago you need to:

-1. Install golang
+1. Install golang\
 https://golang.org/doc/install

-2. Install SDL on your machine
+2. Install SDL on your machine\
-If you use a distribuition that update their repositories frequently, the easiest way is to install SDL is:
+If you use a distribuition that update their repositories frequently, the easiest way is to install SDL is:\
-`apt install libsdl2{,-image,-mixer,-ttf,-gfx}-dev`
+`$ apt install libsdl2{,-image,-mixer,-ttf,-gfx}-dev`

-3. Get SDL wrapper for golang
+3. Get SDL wrapper for golang\
-go get -v github.com/veandco/go-sdl2/{sdl,img,mix,ttf}
+`$ go get -v github.com/veandco/go-sdl2/{sdl,img,mix,ttf}`

-4. Get flappy-tiago's source code go get -v github.com/igorfg/flappy-tiago
+4. Get flappy-tiago's source code\
+`$ go get -v github.com/igorfg/flappy-tiago`

-5.Build the executable file
+5.Build the executable file\
-Go to your /home/yousername/go/src/github.com/igorfg/flappy-tiago `go build`
+Go to your /home/yousername/go/src/github.com/igorfg/flappy-tiago `$ go build`
-`./flappy-tiago`
+`$ ./flappy-tiago`